 How to change my existing licence to the new one

-Corporations with a licence current as at 23 March 2020 will automatically transfer to the new licence under the reforms.
+Corporations with a licence current as at 23 March 2020 will automatically transition to a new corporation licence under the reforms.

 At the next renewal, the licence will be issued with the new licence title.

 Fair Trading have written to corporations who currently have more than one LIC to determine which person(s) will be an LIC from 23 March 2020.
 Corporations must ensure that no part of the business is left unsupervised by an LIC.

 Applying for, renewing or changing my licence or certificate of registration

 To assist you manage your licence, Fair Trading is developing a new licensing system which will be available from 23 March 2020.